Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Skylar.md

 ### 2025-06-08 - Testing & Debugging
 Tested final game with the falling animation.
 Worked on debugging a NullPointerException for mousePressed during falling game state.

+I believe this document actively reflects the contributions of my teammate. - Ethan